What Is A Horizontal Tangent Line

 2. Economics

 In economics, horizontal tangent lines can be used to find the maximum or minimum values of cost, revenue, and profit functions.
-For example, if a graph represents the profit of a company as a function of the quantity of goods produced, a horizontal tangent line would indicate the point where the profit is maximized.
+To give you an idea, if a graph represents the profit of a company as a function of the quantity of goods produced, a horizontal tangent line would indicate the point where the profit is maximized.

 3. Engineering